 Interest only

-Interest only payments are a type of loan repayment in which the borrower is only required to pay the interest that accrues on the principal balance for a certain period, typically set for 1 to 5 years.
-During this time, the borrower is not required to make any payments towards the principal amount borrowed, so the balance doesn't reduce.
+Interest only payments require the borrower to pay the interest that accrues on the primary balance for a certain period, typically set for 1 to 5 years.
+During this time, the borrower is not required to make any payments towards the principal amount which keeps the repayment amount lower.

 Key features:

-Temporary period: Interest-only payments are typically offered at the begging of a loan for a set time, normally from one to five years.
-Some lenders allow you to extend this period and some don’t.
-After the initial interest only period, the repayments will transition to principal and interest payments.
+Temporary period: Normally Interest-only payments are offered at the begging of a loan, usually from one to five years.
+Some lenders allow you to extend this period for another 5 years, maximum 10 years and some don’t.
+Once the interest only period end the repayments will transition to principal and interest payments.

-Higher future payments: After the interest only period ends, the borrower will start making payments that include the interest and the principal.
-This can result in significantly higher monthly payments.
+Higher future payments: Once the interest only period ends, the borrower will start making payments that include the interest and the principal, these repayments will be much higher monthly payments.

-Interest only payments can be advantageous for some borrowers, especially in situations where they expect their income to increase in the future or plan to sell the property before the interest only period expires.
+Interest only payments can be beneficial for some borrowers, especially in circumstances where they expect to have a pay rise in the future or if they plan to sell the property before the interest only period expires.

 The pros of paying interest only means that lower repayments during the interest-only period could help you save more or pay off other more expensive debts.
 On the other hand, you'll usually pay more interest overall than with a repayment mortgage, because the amount you pay interest on doesn't decrease during the term.